 Overview of the Weighmaster Enforcement Program and links to useful resources.
 Note that applicability of Weighmaster rules are determined by the activities conducted and not necessarily limited to particular categories of organizations (e.g. approved CEW recyclers).

 Requirements for an Approved Recycler (14 CCR 18660.21) specifies current obligations for a recycler to be a licensed Weighmaster within the CEW Recycling Program.
 Requirements related to Audits (14 CCR 18660.9) allows CalRecycle to authorize CDFA to conduct site audits.

 - Weighmaster Complaint Form

 Links to the CDFA Weighmaster Enforcement Program complaint form, to be used for instances of suspected noncompliance.
 Complete the form with as much information as possible, including the name of the organization in the address section.
 Attach the complaint form and any supporting documents to an email and send to:

-As CalRecycle, in collaboration with CDFA/DMS/WEP, works to improve compliance with applicable rules within California’s electronic waste recycling community, more information will be available through this website.
-Note that any guidance provided by CalRecycle should not substitute for careful reading of the original statutes or regulations.
-Interested parties are encouraged to check back often, or subscribe to an email newsletter to be kept apprised of developments and events.
+Any guidance provided by CalRecycle should not substitute for careful reading of the original statutes or regulations.
+Interested parties are encouraged to subscribe to an email newsletter to be kept apprised of developments and events.